Cloud-Schematics/LAMP/README.md

 # LAMP template

-The LAMP template is an IBM Cloud Schematics template that is used to create a virtual server instance (VSI) and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
+The LAMP template is an IBM Cloud Schematics template that is used to create a virtual machine instance and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit.

 For more information about how to use the template, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics).

 ## Costs

 This sample uses chargeable services and you are charged for the time the services are deployed.
 Running the `terraform destroy` command deletes all resources, including the IBM Cloud database service instance.
-Billing for virtual server instances (VSIs) and IBM Cloud database terminates on the hour.
+Billing for virtual server instances and IBM Cloud database terminates on the hour.

 ## Dependencies